Authorities in south China apologize over COVID-19 break-ins

-BEIJING (AP) — Authorities in southern China apologized for breaking into the homes of people quarantined for being suspected of contracting COVID-19 in the latest example of heavy-handed measures that have sparked a rare public backlash.
+BEIJING (AP) — Authorities in southern China have apologized for breaking into the homes of people who had been taken to a quarantine hotel in the latest example of heavy-handed virus-prevention measures that have sparked a rare public backlash.

-The Communist Party newspaper Global Times reported Tuesday that 84 homes of people sent for isolation in Guangzhou city’s Liwan district were opened in an effort to find close contacts remaining inside and to disinfect the premises.
+State media said that 84 homes in an apartment complex in Guangzhou city’s Liwan district had been opened in an effort to find any “close contacts” hiding inside and to disinfect the premises.

-The doors were later sealed and new locks installed, the paper reported.
+The doors were later sealed and new locks installed, the Global Times newspaper reported.

-The district government apologized for such “oversimplified and violent” behavior, the paper said.
-An investigation team has been set up to investigate and “relevant people” will be severely punished, it said.
+The Liwan district government apologized Monday for such “oversimplified and violent” behavior, the paper said.
+An investigation has been launched and “relevant people” will be severely punished, it said.

-China’s leadership has maintained its hard-line “zero-COVID” policy despite the mounting economic costs and disruption to the lives of ordinary citizens, who continue to be subjected to routine testing and quarantines, even while the rest of the world has opened up to living with the disease.
+China’s leadership has maintained its hard-line “zero-COVID” policy despite the mounting economic costs and disruption to the lives of citizens, who continue to be subjected to routine testing and quarantines, even while the rest of the world has opened up to living with the disease.

 Numerous cases of police and health workers breaking into homes around China in the name of anti-COVID-19 measures have been documented on social media.
 In some, doors have been broken down and residents threatened with punishment, even when they tested negative for the virus.
 Authorities have demanded keys to lock in residents of apartment buildings where cases have been detected, steel barriers erected to prevent them leaving their compounds and iron bars welded over doors.